I am a front-end developer by profession, but I enjoy writing articles about anything mysterious, interesting, and fascinating.

 No one expected Trump to win.
-It was a complete shock when on November 8th, 2016 Donald Trump was elected as the 45th President of the United States of America.
+It was a complete shock when on November 8th, 2016, Donald Trump was elected as the 45th president of the United States of America.
 He had beaten Democrat candidate Hillary Clinton by 306-232 electoral votes.
-So who exactly is Trump and why was there such excitement when he won the Presidential election?
+So who exactly is Donald Trump and why was there such excitement when he won the presidential election?

 Trump had said that he wanted to make America great.
 So did Hitler.
-Both had a similarity in the fact that they wanted only their country to flourish and did not care about the rest.
+Both wanted only their country to flourish and did not care about the rest.
 America had always been generous in its funding to other developing countries.
-More than 60 countries benefit from US bilateral healthcare funding.
+More than 60 countries benefit from U.S. bilateral healthcare funding.
 After Trump got elected, this aid which was sent was drastically reduced.
 The funding for overseas health projects is also expected to drop by 25% next year.
 Providing for your own country is good but dropping aid for other countries will severely affect their infrastructure.

 The most famous of his promises was to build a great wall on the southern border and have Mexico pay for it.
 However, the cost of constructing such a wall will take about $21.5 billion and Mexico still maintains that it will never pay for it.

 One more promise that Trump had made was that he will ban all Muslims from entering America.
 An exception will be provided to those who have distinguished themselves such as dignitaries and athletes.
 This also proves to be quite extreme as the banning and deportation of all Muslims is not something a sane person would think of.
 And it is scary to think if he might even introduce concentration camps as a sort of final solution.
 Luckily, none of this has been implemented yet.